Houston: Roadways

 The eight-county Greater Houston metropolitan area contains over 25000 mi of roadway, of which 10%, or approximately 2500 mi, is limited-access highway.
 The Houston region's extensive freeway system handles over 40% of the regional daily vehicle miles traveled (VMT).
 Arterial roads handle an additional 40% of daily VMT, while toll roads, of which Greater Houston has 180 mi, handle nearly 10%.

 Greater Houston possesses a hub-and-spoke limited-access highway system, in which a number of freeways radiate outward from Downtown, with ring roads providing connections between these radial highways at intermediate distances from the city center.
-The city is crossed by three Interstate highways, Interstate 10, Interstate 45, and Interstate 69 (commonly known as U.S. Route 59), as well as a number of other United States routes and state highways.
+The city is crossed by three Interstate highways, I-10, I-45, and I-69 (commonly known as US 59), as well as a number of other United States routes and state highways.
 Major freeways in Greater Houston are often referred to by either the cardinal direction or geographic location they travel towards.
-Highways that follow the cardinal convention include U.S. Route 290 (Northwest Freeway), Interstate 45 north of Downtown (North Freeway), Interstate 10 east of Downtown (East Freeway), Texas State Highway 288 (South Freeway), and Interstate 69 south of Downtown (Southwest Freeway).
-Highways that follow the location convention include Interstate 10 west of Downtown (Katy Freeway), Interstate 69 north of Downtown (Eastex Freeway), Interstate 45 south of Downtown (Gulf Freeway), and Texas State Highway 225 (La Porte or Pasadena Freeway).
+Highways that follow the cardinal convention include US 290 (Northwest Freeway), I-45 north of Downtown (North Freeway), I-10 east of Downtown (East Freeway), SH 288 (South Freeway), and I-69 south of Downtown (Southwest Freeway).
+Highways that follow the location convention include Interstate 10 west of Downtown (Katy Freeway), Interstate 69 north of Downtown (Eastex Freeway), I-45 south of Downtown (Gulf Freeway), and SH 225 (Pasadena Freeway).